Eat 30 different fruits and vegetables, nuts, seeds and herbs a week

 Prevotella

-Prevotella species are common in people consuming plant-based diets, and thrive on fibres from grains and vegetables.
-These microbes are linked to improved glucose metabolism and reduced risk of chronic diseases like type 2 diabetes.
+Prevotella species are common in people consuming plant-based diets and thrive on fibres from grains and vegetables.
+These microbes are associated with enhanced glucose metabolism and a reduced risk of chronic diseases, such as type 2 diabetes.

 Ensuring a varied diet helps cultivate a diverse and beneficial gut microbe population, which is crucial for optimal health.
 By consuming a wide range of plant-based foods, you can support the growth of various beneficial microbes, each contributing to different aspects of your health.
 This microbial diversity can enhance digestion, reduce inflammation, and even support weight loss.
-Additionally, the diversity of your gut microbiome can protect against pathogens and enhance your immune system, leading to better overall health and resilience against diseases.
+Additionally, the diversity of your gut microbiome can protect against pathogens and strengthen your immune system, leading to improved overall health and increased resilience against diseases.

 Polyphenols

-Polyphenols are plant chemicals that help defend plants against threats and provide us with health benefits.
+Polyphenols are plant compounds that help protect plants against various threats and offer us numerous health benefits.
 These compounds give plants their colour, taste, and bitterness.
 Consuming a variety of plant-based foods ensures we get a wide range of polyphenols, which support our gut microbes and overall health.
 Polyphenols have been shown to have antioxidant, anti-inflammatory, and anticancer properties.
 Including a diverse array of colourful fruits, vegetables, and other plant foods in your diet can help you reap these benefits.

 In addition to fibres and phytochemicals, healthy fats play a vital role in a plant-based diet.
 Olive oil, derived from plant sources, is a great way to incorporate healthy fats into your meals.
 Rich in monounsaturated fats and antioxidants, olive oil supports heart health, reduces inflammation, and enhances the absorption of fat-soluble vitamins from leafy greens and other vegetables.
 Incorporating healthy fats like olive oil, avocados, and nuts into your diet can improve cholesterol levels, support brain health, and reduce the risk of chronic diseases.